Welcome!

 To register or for questions, text (preferred) or call Miss Lani’s cell: 774-563-3069 or email the Children's Art Studio shastinaart@gmail.com

-Click here to download a PDF of the Spring 2025 courses.
+Click here to download a PDF of the Fall 2025 courses.

 $55.00 per child for each workshop